Apply to Sail

 If selected to participate in an IODP expedition, science party members may receive financial support including:

 - Salary: USSSP provides salary support to approved U.S. expedition participants for a period of approximately 1.5 times the duration of an expedition in weeks, where the additional time covers preparations, travel, and participation in post-expedition activities.
 U.S. co-chief scientists normally receive a longer period of salary support (up to eight months total) due to their additional expedition-related responsibilities.
 USSSP determines the exact salary period of each participant in light of available funding and other factors.
-No sea pay, bonuses, or other additional salary compensation will be awarded.
+No tuition, bonuses, or additional salary compensation will be awarded.

 - Travel: USSSP coordinates and funds the travel of expedition participants to and from the drilling platform and also supports their travel as necessary to pre- and post-expedition meetings for planning, sampling, and coordination of research results.
 Science party members will receive detailed travel instructions after accepting an invitation to sail.